 More realistically, Antonio Esfandiari’s net worth is more likely to be in the $5 to $10 million range, depending a lot on two unknowns: (1) How much he has won in private cash games, and (2) How much of his winnings he has kept and invested.

-Yes, Esfandiari has won $26 million in poker tournaments.
-And yes, that doesn’t count the money he’s won in cash games, however it’s highly likely that the “Magician” has only pocketed a small fraction of that $26 million.
+Yes, Esfandiari has won over $27 million in poker tournaments, ($27,321,255 according to the HendonMob database).
+And yes, that doesn’t count the money he’s won in cash games, however it’s highly likely that the “Magician” has only pocketed a small fraction of that $27 million.

 For starters, there’s the issue of backing.
 For those unaware, many professional poker players have investors (or “backers”), who agree to put up all, or a portion of the tournament entry fee, in exchange for a percentage of the winnings.